Arna13/sunst0rm-guide/docs/USAGE.md

 First, we will need to restore the device. **This will erase all your data!** Back up any important data before proceeding.

 Before we start, you have to download an IPSW for your device from a [SEP compatible](https://docs.google.com/spreadsheets/u/0/d/1Mb1UNm6g3yvdQD67M413GYSaJ4uoNhLgpkc7YKi3LBs/htmlview) iOS version.
-IPSWs can be easily found on the internet, you can just Google "ipsw".
+IPSWs can be easily found on the internet, the IPSW site of choice is [ipsw.me](https://ipsw.me/).

 Once you have your IPSW, move it to your ``sunst0rm`` dir.